-The first book is Empire of Eloquence: Roman Oratory and Rhetoric from Cicero to Late Antiquity and is under contract with Johns Hopkins University Press.
+3) An introduction to Roman Oratory and Rhetoric of the Imperial Period, entitled Empire of Eloquence: Roman Oratory and Rhetoric from Cicero to Late Antiquity.
+The book is under contract with Johns Hopkins University Press.

 Empire of Eloquence will provide a detailed interpretive history of oratory and rhetoric after Cicero, with a particular focus on the receptions of Cicero and on the interrelationship of rhetoric and the imperial dispensation.
 This book will challenge (ancient and modern) beliefs in the "decline of oratory" and will examine how the art of rhetoric pervaded nearly all aspects of Roman cultural life.

 At the broadest level I am interested in how rhetorical understandings of texts and people shape our claims about knowledge and moral agency, and how literature is essential to moral thought.